-- a.
-One million shares (1,000,000) of our common stock at closing valued at twenty cents (\$0.20) per share, the price during the negotiation of this agreement. - b.
+a.
+One million shares (1,000,000) of our common stock at closing valued at twenty cents (\$0.20) per share, the price during the negotiation of this agreement.

+- b.
 Two hundred and fifty thousand dollars (\$250,000), with one hundred thousand dollars (\$100,000) payable at closing and one hundred and fifty thousand dollars (\$150,000) to be paid no later than the first anniversary of closing. - c.
 The outstanding promissory note owing to Tom Furness in the amount of \$65,000 with accrued interest of \$24,675 was paid at closing.

-PROPOSED ACQUISITION OF EAGLE TECHNOLOGIES USA ("Eagle")
+PROPOSED ACQUISITION OF EAGLE

-On January 24, 2011, the Company announced that it signed a letter of intent to acquire Eagle (www.eagletechnologiesusa.com) of Brea, California.
+On June 27, 2011, the Company announced that it signed a new Letter of Intent to Eagle (www.eagletechnologiesusa.com) of Brea, California.

-On June 27, 2011, the Company announced that it signed a new letter of intent to Eagle.
+On September 15, 2011, the Company announced that it had signed an amendment to the Letter of Intent, extending the closing date to December 31, 2011.

-Eagle, founded by card industry leaders Greg and Ryan Hawkins and Jeff Fulmer in 2008, has rapidly emerged as the premier provider of blank PVC and polyester composite cards to the identification market.
-Eagle will provide an immediate additional \$1 million in annual revenue to Visualant and is projected to grow to \$3 to \$4 million in revenues over the next two years as Eagle increases the range and technical sophistication of its product line.
+Eagle, founded by card industry leaders Greg and Ryan Hawkins and Jeff Fulmer in 2008, has rapidly emerged as a premier provider of blank PVC and polyester composite cards to the identification market.
+If this acquisition is completed as anticipated, it is hoped that Eagle will provide an immediate additional \$1 million in annual revenue to Visualant and is projected to grow to \$3 to \$4 million in revenues over the next two years as Eagle increases the range and technical sophistication of its product line.

-With this acquisition, Visualant will continue with its strategic initiative to consolidate relevant security and authentication assets.
-At the same time, Visualant will provide Eagle and its management the human and capital resources necessary to rapidly accelerate its growth.
+If this acquisition is completed, the Company will continue with its strategic initiative to consolidate relevant security and authentication assets.
+At the same time, the Company will provide Eagle and its management the human and capital resources necessary to rapidly accelerate its growth.
 Upon the closing of this acquisition, the Eagle team will continue to manage Eagle with full profit and loss responsibility.